 The first exploring I did was discovering new worlds through books and movies.
 As an adult, much of my travel is inspired by places I first knew about in stories.
-Before I travel to a place, I search out books or stories about the place, often historical fiction or stories about people.
+Before I travel to a new country or state, I search out books or stories about the area, often historical fiction or stories about people.
 These books have enhanced my trips, as they give me an idea of the culture of the place.
 Historical spots come to life as I have already learned about the people and events that happened in them.
 Enjoy my favorite stories that have inspired my journeys or have me excited to visit new places.
-Included are some of the best travel memoirs, but sometimes the books that make you want to travel are about events in a place.
-I often read stories before I arrive in a place, but books about locations are also the best books to read while traveling.
-What all the stories have in common is that I love them and they have helped me understand the cultures and history of people around the world and have made my travels better for it.
+Included are some of the best travel memoirs, but sometimes the books that make you want to travel are about events in the place.
+I often read stories before I arrive in an area, but books about locations are also the best books to read while traveling.
+What all the stories have in common is that I love them.
+They have also helped me understand the cultures and history of people around the world and have made my travels better for it.

 Table of Contents

 - 1 Stories to Inspire Travel to Asia

 - 1.2 Best Travel Books India